UAPHunters/uaphunters-web/index.markdown

 Submit a report by following the simple process below.

-1. Collect all the data from your report so it’s ready to go
+1. Collect all the data/files from your report so they are ready to go
 1. Include a “field report” or “submission statement” with the files.
 A simple text file is fine.
 Include as much detail as you can about your experience.
 Where you went.
 The timings.
+If more than one witness was present, ask them to write their own statement.
 1. Upload the files to Dropbox or something similar
-1. Email the link to the files to [reports@uaphunters.net](mailto:reports@uaphunters.net)
+1. Email the private link to the files to [reports@uaphunters.net](mailto:reports@uaphunters.net)